gerekper/ganjaking/wp-content/plugins/instagram-slider-widget/readme.txt

 * Option not to insert images into media library

 = 1.2.0 =
-* Full Rewritte of the plugin
+* Full Rewrite of the plugin

 = 1.1.3 =
 * bug fix not working after wordpresss update